 In today’s interconnected world, brands are increasingly leveraging the power of crowdsourcing to drive business growth and foster innovation.
 Crowdsourcing enables companies to tap into the collective wisdom and creativity of a diverse community of individuals to solve problems, generate ideas, and improve products and services.
 In this DM, we’ll explore how brands are successfully utilizing crowdsourcing to Convey and Augment their brand message and Connect with and Convert their target audience.

-These three case studies illustrate how brands are using crowdsourcing to drive business in the real world.
+The following case studies illustrate how brands are using crowdsourcing to drive business in the real world.

 In 2009, two Domino’s Pizza employees posted a YouTube video of themselves doing inappropriate and unhealthy things to a pizza.
-The video garnered over a million hits at lightning-speed; it looked like it would destroy Domino’s business.
-Instead, Domino’s took the setback as opportunity to resurrect its brand image by eliciting feedback from its customer base to improve Domino’s product offerings.
+The video garnered over a million hits at lightning speed; it looked like it would destroy Domino’s business.
+Instead, Domino’s took the setback as an opportunity to resurrect its brand image by eliciting feedback from its customer base to improve Domino’s product offerings.
 Aside from saving the brand, Domino’s actions provide a case study of a well-run digital marketing campaign.

 Domino’s had a fivefold strategy to deal with the PR crisis: 1) respond quickly and decisively 2) come clean and start building new relationships with its customer base (3) listen to customer feedback to improve its product offerings (4) improve the customer experience (e.g. Pizza Tracker) (5) leverage social media, especially Twitter and Facebook, to help generate excitement about the company’s new direction.